-- The state of the science in fitting hearing aids is with real-ear, probe-microphone measures, where a microphone is placed in your ear canal to measure the performance of the hearing aid at your eardrum and then compared back to the results of Step #1. - If your family says you need them, you probably do. - Hearing everything, or hearing more than what you heard without hearing aids, can take some getting used to.
+- The state of the science in fitting hearing aids is to verify that fitting with validated realear, probe-microphone measures, where a microphone is placed in your ear canal to measure the performance of the hearing aid at your eardrum and then compared back to the results of Step #1 (the hearing test results). - If your family says you need them, you probably do. - Hearing everything, or hearing more than what you heard without hearing aids, can take some getting used to.
 It takes some people up to six weeks to acclimate to their hearing aids. - Your voice will sound different to you. - Dogs like hearing aids.
 They like to bite them.